 Lawsuits Like These Rarely Make it to Trial

 It is typically in the interest of the system integrator not to be dragged through the mud.
-It is clear that in this case some level of corporate testosterone is flowing.
+It is clear that in this case that some level of corporate testosterone is flowing.
 UpperEdge will continue to monitor this project closely and incorporate learnings into our playbooks for negotiation.